ericwq/gskills/docs/xds.md

 ### `xdsResolverBuilder`

-If the user application uses `xds:///example.grpc.io` as target URI, gRPC will start the `XdsClient` initialization process. `xdsResolverBuilder.Build()` will be called to prepare for the interaction with xDS server and return the resolver to gRPC.
+If the user application uses `xds:///example.grpc.io` as target URI, gRPC will start the `XdsClient` initialization procedure. `xdsResolverBuilder.Build()` will be called to prepare for the interaction with xDS server and return the resolver to gRPC.

 - `Build()` calls `newXDSClient()` to build the `XdsClient`.
-- `Build()` calls `watchService()` to register a watch.
+- `Build()` calls `watchService()` to start the LDS request.
 See [Communicate with xDS server](#communicate-with-xds-server) for detail.
 - `Build()` starts a goroutine `r.run()` to receive the service update.
 See [Transform into ServiceConfig](#transform-into-serviceconfig) for detail.

 Let's discuss the `newXDSClient()` in detail next.